prometheus/proposals/proposals/0074-new-labels-values-api.md

 ### Known unknowns

 * confirm feasibility of including frequency and cardinality in these API responses
-* confirm feasibility of supporting cursor based pagination for these new endpoints
+* confirm requirement of supporting cursor based pagination for these new endpoints
 * confirm any performance / response time constraints for these new endpoints
 * specific choice of fuzzy search algorithm
 * specific implementation of the search result ordering for auto-complete scenarios